 The Healthy Workplaces Healthy Families Act 2014

-California enacts The Healthy Workplaces Healthy Families Act of 2014 granting employees paid sick days.
+California enacted The Healthy Workplaces Healthy Families Act of 2014 granting employees mandatory paid sick days.

 Beginning on July 1, 2015, California employers will be required to provide paid sick days to certain California employees.
 Employees who work for 30 or more days within a year from the date of commencement of employment are entitled to receive paid sick days.
 The paid sick days accrue at a rate of no less than one hour for every 30 hours worked.
 Employees will be entitled to use accrued sick days beginning on the 90th day of employment.
 An employee’s accrued paid sick days will carry over to the following year of employment.

-An employer may limit an employee’s use of paid sick days to 24 hours or three (3) days in each year of employment.
+An employer may limit use of paid sick days to 24 hours or three days in each year of employment.
 However, employer’s are prohibited from discriminating or retaliating against an employee who requests paid sick days.

-The Healthy Workplaces Healthy Families Act of 2014 was enacted to provide protection to California employees by, among other things:
+The Healthy Workplaces Healthy Families Act of 2014 was enacted to provide protection to California employees.
+The law accomplishes this purpose by doing the following:

 - Ensuring that California workers can address their own health needs and the health needs of their families with paid sick days;